Less is More: Compact-Token Masked Feature Prediction for Skeleton Representation Learning: Experimental Results

-\textbf{Impact of SAA.} Table~\ref{tab:ablation_saa} isolates the contributions of geometric augmentations.
-By substituting standard augmentations from prior works \cite{ActCLR, AimCLR} with our SAA---encompassing skeleton-aware rotation, mirroring, and bone-aware scaling---we strictly preserve the 3D geometric validity of contrastive pairs.
+\textbf{Skeleton-Aware Augmentations (SAA).} Table~\ref{tab:ablation_stm_saa}(b) isolates the contributions of geometric augmentations.
+By substituting standard augmentations from prior works \cite{ActCLR, AimCLR} with our SAA, we strictly preserve the 3D geometric validity of contrastive pairs.
 This anatomical consistency directly translates to enhanced downstream accuracy.
-Consequently, compared to their conventional counterparts, our rotation, mirroring, and scaling yield substantial improvements of +2.9\%-point, +1.8\%-point, and +1.3\%-point on X-Sub, respectively.
+Consequently, compared to their conventional counterparts, our rotation, mirroring, and scaling yield substantial improvements.